-Please note: The primary form of communication between students and ODSS is through email.
+Please note: The primary form of communication between students and ODSS is through College-assigned email.
 Students seeking services or information from the ODSS have a responsibility to read and respond to emails daily.

 - Students anticipating the need for accommodations, both before and after enrollment, are encouraged to contact The Office of Disability Support Services (ODSS) at supportservices@rrcnpa.org or 814-230-9010.
-Students may also initiate a contact call from ODSS by completing the ODSS Inquiry Request Form on the NPRC Disability Support Services webpage under Academics > Support Services > Disability Support Services. - At the initial contact, ODSS will explain the process of seeking accommodations, answer questions, and clarify documents needed.
-Students will be asked to sign the Welcome Document and the Acknowledgement of Understanding.
-These can be accessed on the website and are available through DocuSign by request. - 3.
+Students may also initiate a contact call from ODSS by completing the ODSS Inquiry Request Form on the NPRC Disability Support Services webpage under New or Current Students > Student Services > Disability Support Services. - 2.
+At the initial contact, ODSS will explain the process of seeking accommodations, answer questions, and clarify documents needed.
+Students will be asked to sign the Welcome Document and the Acknowledgement of Understanding form.
+These will be sent to the student through their College-assigned email. - 3.
 Students must gather and then submit their supporting documentation from an appropriate licensed professional to the Office of Disability Support Services through one of the following means: